 The minute long film serves almost like a trailer to a larger production.
 The music creates suspense and tension.
 As the tempo changes, one could imagine the models breaking out in dance or song.
 The black and white coloring adds drama, turning a simple white set into a playground, allowing your mind to color in the frame.
 And the props, a vehicle, centers the narrative, and the boys.

-The art direction and direction of the film is stealer.
-Baron has such a unique hand at film, building dynamic drama and tension through camerawork, music and editing. the leveraging of film strips as a memory piece, but updated in a modernist fashion fro the viewer to fly through is straight out of the strongest of Hollywood productions and speaks to his gift as a story teller.
+The art direction and direction of the film is stellar.
+Baron has such a unique hand at film, building dynamic drama and tension through camerawork, music and editing.
+The leveraging of film strips as a memory piece, but updated in a modernist fashion for the viewer to fly through is straight out of the strongest of Hollywood productions and speaks to his gift as a storyteller.

 Quadrophenia ends with the main character, Jimmy, crashing his scooter over the end of a cliff.
 He gives up his stare, his strut, and his strike for a new life.
 And what about the Zara men?
 Will they give up their menace?